-Grants.gov is the website serving as the Federal government's central portal for searching and applying for federal financial assistance throughout the Federal government.
-Registration in Grants.gov is required for submission of applications to prospective agencies.
+Grants.gov is the website serving as the Federal government's central portal for searching and applying for Federal financial assistance throughout the Federal government.
+Registration on Grants.gov is required for submission of applications to prospective agencies unless otherwise specified in this NOFO.